nuuuwan/news_lk3_data/README.md

 *2025-07-22 14:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-seeks-nansons-approval-to-secure-fao-marine-research-after-delays-232126/) · `en`

-ECONOMYNEXT –Sri Lankan authorities are in discussion with the officials of “Dr Fridtj of Nansen” (F. Nansen), a state-of-the-art research vessel, to extend its research time in the Indian Ocean after the island nation’s delay in approving the vessel to conduct Food and Agriculture Organization’s (FAO) marine research, government sources said.
+ECONOMYNEXT –Sri Lankan authorities are in discussion with the officials of “Dr Fridtjof   of Nansen” (F. Nansen), a state-of-the-art research vessel, to extend its research time in the Indian Ocean after the island nation’s delay in approving the vessel to conduct Food and Agriculture Organization’s (FAO) marine research, government sources said.

 President Anura Kumara Dissanayake last month gave special approval for Nansen, a United Nation-flagged research vessel into the island nation’s water to conduct research from July 15-August 20 after repeated requests from the United Nations and FAO.